tskit-dev/tskit/docs/glossary.md

 (sec_data_model_definitions_tree_sequence)=

 tree sequence
-: A "succinct tree sequence" (or tree sequence, for brevity) is an efficient encoding of a sequence of correlated trees, such as one encounters looking at the gene trees along a genome.
-A tree sequence efficiently captures the structure shared by adjacent trees, (essentially) storing only what differs between them.
+: A "succinct tree sequence" (or tree sequence, for brevity) is an object that stores the genetic ancestry and mutational history of a set of aligned DNA sequences.
+The name reflects the idea that a common way to treat genetic ancestry is as a sequence of correlated "trees" along the genome; a tree sequence provides an efficient way to store differences between these trees.
+Technically, ancestry is encoded by linking *nodes* (genomes) via *edges*, forming a network or graph.
+Graphs of this sort are sometimes known as ancestral recombination graphs (ARGs), so that tree sequences provide a flexible way to encode multiple types of ARG.

 (sec_data_model_definitions_node)=